ChicK00o/Unity-Localization/README.md

 	public string labelText;
 	protected bool showLabel = false;
 ```
 That's it.
-Pass this into ```Localizer.Localize``` and from here on out all the text int he calss will be up to date with the latest selected locale.
+Pass this into ```Localizer.Localize``` and from here on out all the text whose variable names match those in the "LocalizedText" sheet will be kept up to date with the latest selected locale.

 Future Work
 ===========